-Co-Founder & Partner
+Co-Founder & Partner, Elsewhere Partners

-In 1991, John joined Austin Ventures, which became the largest regional capital firm in the United States.
-He served for four years as the firm’s managing partner and led nearly 50 investments in young software companies that ultimately created over $20 billion in value for investors.
-In 2017, he co-founded Elsewhere Partners, a growth equity firm focused serving software entrepreneurs who have built their companies without institutional capital.
+In 1991, John joined Austin Ventures (AV), which became the largest regional capital firm in the US.
+He served for four years as the firm’s managing partner and led nearly 50 investments in young software companies that created more than $2 billion in value for AV investors.
+In 2017, he co-founded Elsewhere Partners, a boutique software investment firm that acquires bootstrapped companies in non coastal markets.

-John serves on the boards of several private software companies as well as The Texas Tribune and The 19th, a nonprofit news organization reporting at the intersection of gender, politics, and policy.
-He received his MBA from Stanford and his BA from Trinity University, where he graduated first in his class, was named Distinguished Alumnus of 2015, and is a former trustee.
-He lives in Austin with his wife and two boys.
+John is a graduate of the Stanford Graduate School of Business and Trinity University, where he graduated first in his class, was named Distinguished Alumnus of 2015, and is a former trustee.
+He lives in Austin with his wife Erin and their boys Wade and Wyatt.